1975 All-Ireland Senior Camogie Championship: Final

-Agnes Hourigan wrote in the Irish Press: Nor did their ten point margin at the end flatter the victors.
+Agnes Hourigan, president of the Camogie Association, wrote in the Irish Press: Nor did their ten point margin at the end flatter the victors.
 Even though they were only on level terms at the interval, the winners though they had been facing a bright sun and a light breeze should by then have been clearly ahead on the play.
 The big occasion had, in the first half, seemed to affect the accuracy of their finishing both from play and from frees.
 Faster, fitter, more determined, and in the end physically stronger, the Wexford girls completely dominated proceedings, even though their authority on the field was not reflected on the scoreboard until the closing minutes.
-Alert goalkeeper, youthful schoolgirl Kathleen Tonks foiled Cork with a couple of wonder saves when Cork sought to rally and then the Wexford mentors played their trump card when they sent in former Enniscorthy Colleges star Mairéad Darcy as substitute for Maggie Hearne.
+Alert goalkeeper, youthful schoolgirl Kathleen Tonk foiled Cork with a couple of wonder saves when Cork sought to rally and then the Wexford mentors played their trump card when they sent in former Enniscorthy Colleges star Mairead Darcy as substitute for Maggie Hearn.
 She it was who cracked home two late goals that put the seal on Wexford’s victory.

 Aftermath

-With Wexford’s victory Gretta Kehoe and Bridget Doyle became the first sisters to captain All-Ireland winning senior teams.
+With Wexford’s victory Greta Kehoe and Brigit Doyle became the first sisters to captain All-Ireland winning senior teams.
 Another sister Kit Codd, became the first player to win All-Ireland senior medals with two counties – Dublin (1965 and 1966) and Wexford (1975).
 Five Kehoe sisters from Clonleigh were to win All-Ireland senior medals Bridget, Kit, Josie, Annie and Gretta.
 Elsie Walsh later married Brian Cody winner of four All-Ireland senior hurling medals and the most successful manager in Kilkenny hurling history.
 Bridie Doran was a sister of Mick Jacob, the first Wexford man to win an All-Star, she had married Bill Doran who won an All-Ireland Intermediate hurling medal, brother of All-Ireland hurlers, Tony and Colm.